sshashank124/sshashank124.github.io-old/projects.md

 ## Energy Jackets [<small>[Link ↗]</small>](https://energy-jackets.herokuapp.com/aboutus.html)
 > **Technologies**: *Python* (Django, PostgreSQL), *HTML/CSS*, *Heroku*, Raspberry Pi, Analog Design (200A CT Sensors, MCP 3008)
 >
-> ***January 2015 - Current***
+> ***January 2015 - December 2017***

-I am a member of an independent, multi-disciplinary team of students who hosted our first energy savings competition in one of the on-campus freshmen housing buildings.
+I served as a member of an independent, multi-disciplinary team of students who hosted our first energy savings competition in one of the on-campus freshmen housing buildings.
+Our project won funding from the Greenovation 2017 Fund at Georgia Tech.
 We designed our own monitoring system to collect live energy usage data from each of the floors in the building and log it to a remote database.
 We then provided statistics updated daily on the energy usage and comparative reduction for each of the floors through the competition website with the intent of fostering constructive competition and to raise awareness with regards to energy conservation.

 * * *